Sam Paulescu

-Samuel Paulescu (Păulescu; born April 18, 1984) is a former American football punter in the National Football League for the Denver Broncos, Dallas Cowboys, Tampa Bay Buccaneers and Washington Redskins.
-He also was a member of the Winnipeg Blue Bombers in the Canadian Football League.
-He played college football at Oregon State University.
+Samuel Paulescu (Păulescu; born April 18, 1984) is an American former professional football player who was a punter in the National Football League (NFL) for the Denver Broncos, Dallas Cowboys, Tampa Bay Buccaneers and Washington Redskins.
+He played college football for the Oregon State Beavers.
+Paulescu also played professionally for the Winnipeg Blue Bombers of the Canadian Football League (CFL).

-Early years
+Early life

-Born in Los Angeles, California to Romanian immigrant parents Nick and Persida Paulescu, he was fluent in Romanian before he could speak English.
+Born in Los Angeles, California, to Romanian immigrant parents Nick and Persida Paulescu, he was fluent in Romanian before he could speak English.
 Paulescu played basketball, soccer, track and football at Whittier Christian High School in La Habra, California.

 He earned four letters in football and soccer, and two in track and field.
 In addition to kicking, Paulescu also played wide receiver, running back and defensive back.
 As a junior, he scored three touchdowns, intercepted two passes and kicked a prep career-best 43-yard field goal in one game.
 He also scored 17 goals for the soccer team.

 As a senior, he was named team defensive MVP and first-team All-Olympic League as a kicker.
 Paulescu played in the 605 All-Star game in the summer of 2002.